 You can get an HMRC help sheet, called 'HS284 Shares and capital gains tax' from the HMRC website.

 - Share incentive plan (SIP) You are awarded or buy shares that are held in the plan for you.
-There is no CGT while the shares are in the plan nor when the shares are eventually transferred to you, At the time of transfer, you are treated as acquiring the shares at their market value and this forms the basis of calculating any taxable gain or loss when you dispose of the shares – so if you sell immediately there should not be any CGT to pay.
+There is no CGT while the shares are in the plan, nor when the shares are eventually transferred to you.
+At the time of transfer, you are treated as acquiring the shares at their market value, and this forms the basis of calculating any taxable gain or loss when you dispose of the shares – so if you sell immediately, there shouldn't be any CGT to pay.

-- Save-As-You-Earn (SAYE) Share option scheme.
-You save monthly to build up savings which earn a tax-free bonus over a period of three, five or seven years.
+- Save as you earn (SAYE) You save monthly to build up savings that earn a tax-free bonus over a period of three, five or seven years.
 At the end of that time, you can either withdraw your savings as cash or use them to buy shares in your employer’s company at a price set at the time the plan started.
 When you sell the shares, you may have a taxable gain or loss and generally this is based on the sale price less the price at which you acquired the shares under the option.

 When you get employee shares from a SIP of SAYE plan, any increase in value is ignored if you transfer them within 90 days to an Isa or a personal pension.
 Because Isas and personal pensions are CGT-free, this means there is no capital gains tax when you eventually sell the shares (but no relief for losses either).

 For more information about employee shares schemes, see the notes to the Additional information supplement available from HMRC website.

 - Last updated: April 2016